LawnchairLauncher/lawnicons/CONTRIBUTING.md

 <img src="docs/images/quality-6-text-icons.png" alt="6 Text icons" height="200" />

-Text longer than `3` letters in `1` line usually don’t fit the Lawnicons style.
+Text longer than `3` letters in `1` line usually doesn’t fit the Lawnicons style.
 Brands and apps with text icons often need to be studied in order to create a recognizable Lawnicons-style icon.

 If you want to keep only a text, then it should be of high quality and occupy at least `¹⁄₃` of the icon content area.